-While we certainly think of ourselves as asset allocators, then sector and industry observers, then stock selectors, we don’t invest in a rigid manner.
-We are typically a big-picture manager, but if we uncover a company that commands our interest, we will immediately begin researching that firm, we’ll talk to their management, customers and competitors, we’ll find out all about them, and then we’ll decide whether to buy the stock or not.
-So while we consider ourselves top-down investors, we still buy special situations for our clients.
+While we first and foremost asset allocators, we don’t invest in a rigid manner.
+If we or a client uncovers a company that commands our interest, we will research that firm, we’ll talk to their management, customers and competitors, we’ll find out all about them, and then we’ll decide whether to buy the stock or not.

 Q: Can an investor do the same thing you do — on their own?